-Are specific electoral wards affected? ⊠ Yes ☐ No If relevant, name(s) of ward(s): Chapel Aller Moortown, R • Are there implications for equality and diversity and cohesion and integration? ☐ No Is the decision eligible for call-in? ☐ Yes ⊠ No Does the report contain confidential or exempt information? ☐ Yes ⊠ No If relevant, Access to Information Procedure Rule number: Appendix number:
+Are specific electoral wards affected? ☐ No If relevant, name(s) of ward(s): Burmantofts Richmond, G Harehills, Kill Seacroft ipton and Are there implications for equality and diversity and cohesion and integration? ⊠ Yes ☐ No Is the decision eligible for call-in?
+Yes ⊠ No Does the report contain confidential or exempt information?
+Yes ⊠ No If relevant, Access to Information Procedure Rule number: Appendix number: